DRPLAB-prj/kTAY8/readme.md

 *   **Lighting Variance:** Specular reflections on the build plate or nozzle surface.
 *   **Background Complexity:** Non-uniform backgrounds confuse thresholding algorithms.

-**kTAY8's Neural Network** abstracts these features, learning the semantic representation of a "nozzle" regardless of surface conditions.
+**kTAY8's Neural Network** abstracts these features, learning the semantic representation of a "nozzle" "regardless of surface conditions".

-> **⚠️ Model Status: Alpha Release (v1)**
+> **⚠️ Model Status: Experimental Alpha (v1)**
-> The current model included (`server/best.onnx`) is an **initial release**.
-While it performs well in tested environments, it may require further generalization for different camera sensors or lighting setups.
+> The current model (server/best.onnx) is an initial release and is not fully tested.
+The project is currently in a basic state, and further development is temporarily delayed due to external factors (hardware issues with my custom 3D printer and personal work commitments).
+Note on Contributions: The Telegram bot for submitting nozzle images is not active yet because the model itself is not ready.
+Please wait for the completion of the Alpha phase and the merge from dev to main before attempting to contribute.
+The project structure is currently too fragmented for external input.

 ---